kirthy21/Data-Analysis-Stack-Exchange-Hadoop-Pig-Hive-MapReduce-TFIDF/README.md

 # Data Analysis using data from Stack Exchange (Hadoop, Pig, Hive, MapReduce)
-The following was preformed on a cluster in Dataproc in Google Cloud Platform (GCP) which already has Hadoop, Pig and Hive.
+The following was performed on a cluster in Dataproc in Google Cloud Platform (GCP) which already has Hadoop, Pig and Hive.

 ### 1. Acquire the top 200,000 posts by viewcount (From Stack Exchange)
 Run the following queries on https://data.stackexchange.com/stackoverflow/query/new and download the data as csv.